Stella Lyons 1940 - 2020 - Obituary

 Mrs. Lyons was a private housekeeper for many people and businesses in the area.

-In addition to her husband, she is survived by her four children, Charles Lyons Jr., Valerie Lyons, Rebecca Guta and Janet (Brian) Myers; eight grandchildren, Jamie Bittner, Rachele Preston, Cammey Singer, Brittany (Daryl) Harps, Stephanie Bruce, Leah Bruce, David Singer, Patrick Varner and Scott Pond; 10 great-grandchildren, Caleb Clark, Skylar Bruce, Cory Cranston, Raelee Dvorsak, Ava Harps, Jaxson Spencer, Keira and Colton Singer, Lennon Ely and Tiahna Grant; four brothers and sisters, Margaret (Ernie) Reed, Harry (Mary Ann) Hoberek, Jean Hoberek and David Hoberek; and several nieces, nephews and in-laws.
+In addition to her husband, she is survived by her four children, Charles Lyons Jr., Valerie Lyons, Rebecca Guta, and Janet Myers and husband Brian; eight grandchildren, Jamie Bittner, Rachele Preston, Cammey Singer, Brittany Harps and husband Daryl, Stephanie Bruce, Leah Bruce, David Singer, Patrick Varner and Scott Pond; 10 great-grandchildren, Caleb Clark, Skylar Bruce, Cory Cranston, Raelee Dvorsak, Ava Harps, Jaxson Spencer, Keira and Colton Singer, Lennon Ely and Tiahna Grant; four brothers and sisters Margaret Reed (wife of the late Ernie), Harry Hoberek and wife Mary Ann, Jean Hoberek and David Hoberek; and several nieces, nephews and in-laws.

-She is preceded in death, in addition to her parents, by a granddaughter, Erica Lynn Guta; great-grandson, Jayden Spencer; brothers, Frank Hoberek Sr., Stanley Hoberek, Natch Hoberek Jr., John Hoberek Sr., Robert Hoberek and William Hoberek; sisters, Viola Anderson, Edna Cline and Mary Roman.
+In addition to her parents, she was preceded in death by a granddaughter, Erica Lynn Guta; great-grandson Jayden Spencer; brothers Frank Hoberek Sr., Stanley Hoberek, Natch Hoberek Jr., John Hoberek Sr., Robert Hoberek and William Hoberek; sisters Viola Anderson, Edna Cline and Mary Roman.

-In keeping with State and C.D.C. guidelines, social distancing and face masks are required to be worn while visiting the funeral home.
+In keeping with state and Centers for Disease Control guidelines, social distancing and face masks are required to be worn while visiting the funeral home.

 Memorial donations may be made in her memory to her family.